mmcdermott/MEDS_transforms/MIMIC-IV_Example/README.md

   - [ ] Test that the output is as expected.
 - [ ] Check the installation instructions on a fresh client.
 - [x] Testing the `configs/event_configs.yaml` configuration on MIMIC-IV
-- [ ] Testing the steps of the MEDS extraction ETL on MIMIC-IV (this should be expected to work, but needs live testing).
+- [ ] Testing the MEDS extraction ETL runs on MIMIC-IV (this should be expected to work, but needs live testing).
   - [x] Sub-sharding
   - [x] Patient split gathering
   - [x] Event extraction
+  - [x] Merging
-  - [ ] Merging
+- [ ] Validating the output MEDS cohort

 ## Step 0: Installation